cmonty/brainiac/README.md

 It can display information from a variety of sources, including: Jenkins, Nagios, Pager Duty, Github, Google Weather, Twitter, Chicago Transit Authority, Elovation, Jukebox2 and RSS feeds.

 Brainiac is a Leinigen app, written in Clojure.
-It is currently optimized for display on a 1920x1080 monitor, on Webkit browsers.
+It is currently optimized for display on an HDTV (1920x1080 resolution), on recent Webkit and Firefox browsers.

 ## Usage